spqb/adabmDCA.jl/README.md

 ## Usage

-To get started with adabmDCA in Julia, please refer to the [documentation](https://spqb.github.io/adabmDCApy/) or the [tutorials](https://github.com/spqb/adabmDCA.jl/tree/main/tutorials) for detailed examples of how to apply DCA to real-world protein and RNA datasets.
+To get started with adabmDCA in Julia, please refer to the [documentation](https://spqb.github.io/adabmDCApy/).
 ## License

 This package is open-sourced under the MIT License.